Jeep Wrangler Interior

 - "With the soft top, wind, road, and traffic noise intrudes.
 The hard top calms things a bit, but its hard-surface headliner leaves the cabin vulnerable to empty-drum echoing." -- Consumer Guide (2013)

 The regular Wrangler seats four and the Wrangler Unlimited seats five.
 Cloth seats are standard, and leather upholstery and heated front seats are optional.
 Reviewers report that the front seats are comfortable, if lacking a little lower back support.
-The back seats are deemed fairly cramped in the two-door Wrangler, so those who need more back-seat space would be better off stepping up to the Wrangler Unlimited, which offers more space and easier access to the rear seats.
+Reviewers deem the back seats fairly cramped in the two-door Wrangler, so those who need more back-seat space would be better off stepping up to the Wrangler Unlimited, which offers more space and easier access to the rear seats.
 One reviewer appreciates the good forward visibility, thanks to the Wrangler's high, commanding view of the road, but says that rearward visibility could be better.

 - "With the two-door, you'll find a backseat that seats just two passengers.
 Leg- and foot room in back are also pretty limited.
 If that isn't sufficient, the Unlimited offers room for three and its extra set of doors provides easier access." -- Edmunds